Moving company estimate template: Ultimate guide for businesses

 - Junk removal (if offered).

 You can list these factors off in your estimate, or have their costs already factored into your rate per pound.
-With a moving company estimate template, you can plug in this rate to get a final estimate.
+As per our expertise, with a moving company estimate template, you can plug in this rate to get a final estimate.

 Moving company estimate FAQ